Aliases for CD320 Gene

 GeneCards Summary for CD320 Gene

 CD320 (CD320 Molecule) is a Protein Coding gene.
 Diseases associated with CD320 include Methylmalonic Aciduria, Transient, Due To Transcobalamin Receptor Defect and Methylmalonic Acidemia Due To Transcobalamin Receptor Defect.
-Among its related pathways are Metabolism of water-soluble vitamins and cofactors and Cobalamin (Cbl, vitamin B12) transport and metabolism and Diseases of metabolism.
-GO annotations related to this gene include growth factor activity and cobalamin binding.
+Among its related pathways are Metabolism of water-soluble vitamins and cofactors and Cobalamin (Cbl, vitamin B12) transport and metabolism.
+Gene Ontology (GO) annotations related to this gene include growth factor activity and cobalamin binding.
 An important paralog of this gene is LDLRAD2.

 UniProtKB/Swiss-Prot Summary for CD320 Gene